 Speak with our admission teamCall now on 0330 111 2015

-Addiction affects one in ten people worldwide and, given that the majority of people with a drug or drinking problem are in full time employment, it is little wonder that addiction in the workplace is a real issue.
+Addiction affects one in ten people worldwide and, given that the majority of people with a drug or alcohol problem are in full time employment, it is little wonder that drinking in the workplace and drug taking is a real issue.